-I was lucky enough to call it my home for over a year, most of which I spent on exploring and photographing this amazing part of the world.
+I was lucky enough to call it my home for over a year, most of which I spent exploring and photographing this amazing part of the world.

 Who is this New Zealand travel itinerary for?

-What is the best way to get around New Zealand
+What is the best way to get around New Zealand?

 You can bike of course!
 Many people do, but let’s face it.
-If you are coming on a one week holiday, this isn’t necessarily the best idea!
+If you are coming on a one-week holiday, this isn’t necessarily the best idea!

 Don’t worry about dropping the car off at a different location.
 Companies in New Zealand are really well accustomed to it.

-Even though you might pay a bit more for the rental, you will save time and money in the long run, as you won’t have to drive the car back to the original pick up location!
+Even though you might pay a bit more for the rental, you will save time and money in the long run, as you won’t have to drive the car back to the original pick-up location!

-I have also put together a guideline to travelling in a motorhome in New Zealand touching on such topics as freedom camping, how to find campsites etc.
+TIP: Check out my guidelines for traveling in a motorhome in New Zealand touching on such topics as freedom camping, how to find campsites etc.

 Got more than a week?
 Consider these New Zealand road trip plans!

-- A four to eight week route on both of New Zealand’s Islands
+- A four to eight-week route on both of New Zealand’s Islands

-- A 10 day route through South Island’s diverse landscapes
+- A 10-day route through South Island’s diverse landscapes

-- A two week route on the North and the South Island
+- A two-week route on the North and the South Island

-New Zealand one week itinerary around the South Island – Road Trip Map
+New Zealand one-week itinerary around the South Island – Road Trip Map

 The map below will guide you around the South Island!
 Click on the button in the top left corner to discover the different layers on the map showcasing points of interest around the South Island.
 Switch them on and off to adjust the map view to your liking.